 The year was 1909—roughly three centuries after the Age of Discovery ended and five decades prior to the Space Race.
 For explorers of the period, the North Pole represented one of the last untrodden frontiers still up for grabs.
-Robert Peary ventured into the tundra in February of that year, hoping to beat his competitors to the spot.
-Upon returning to the U.S., Peary was celebrated as the first man to reach world’s northernmost point, but it was his assistant, an African-American man named Matthew Henson, who many experts now believe deserves the distinction.
+Robert E. Peary ventured onto the polar sea ice in February of that year, hoping to beat his competitors to the spot.
+Upon returning to the U.S., Peary was celebrated as the first man to reach world’s northernmost point, but it was his assistant, an African American man named Matthew Henson, who some experts now believe deserves the distinction.

 Henson was born in Charles County, Maryland on August 8, 1866, a year after the end of the Civil War.
 His parents—both freeborn sharecroppers—died before they had a chance to see him grow up.
-Henson found himself orphaned at age 11 and under the care of relatives.
-With nothing tying him to his home in Washington D.C., at age 13 he set out on his own, trekking 40 miles to Baltimore mostly on foot.
+Henson probably lived with relatives, but with little tying him to his home in Washington D.C., he set out on his own.

-Following his voyages on the Katie Hines, Henson eventually returned to Washington D.C., where he accepted a job as a clerk at a hat shop.
+Biographies have conflicting stories about Henson's teenage years, but it's likely that he gained experience as a sailor on a vessel named the Katie Hines.
+When he was about 18, Henson returned to Washington D.C., where he accepted a job as a clerk at a hat shop.
 It was there that he crossed paths with the man who would shape his destiny.
-Robert Peary met Henson in 1887 as a U.S. Naval officer with fresh dreams of reaching the North Pole.
+Robert E. Peary met Henson in 1887 as a U.S. Naval officer with dreams of Arctic adventures.
 When he entered the shop where Henson worked, looking to sell seal and walrus pelts from a recent expedition to Greenland, it immediately became clear the two were kindred spirits.
 Peary admired Henson’s experience and enthusiasm, so he hired him to join an upcoming surveying expedition to Nicaragua.
-Eager to see more of the world, the starry-eyed 21-year-old accepted.
+Eager to see more of the world, the 21-year-old accepted.

 On this trip Henson proved himself an invaluable aide.
-He used the skills he picked up at sea, like map-making, to help Peary and the crew navigate the Central American jungle over the next two years.
-At the end of their mission, Henson was among the first men Peary had in mind to accompany him on his next adventure.
+At the end of their mission, Henson was among the first men Peary had in mind to accompany him on his next escapade.

-It was this rapport with the Inuit and the habits borrowed from their lifestyle that helped Peary and Henson survive in the Arctic for so many years.
-During that time they seized tons of iron-rich meteorite (not without controversy), mapped Greenland’s ice cap in its entirety, and traveled deeper into the Arctic than any explorer had before them.
+It was this rapport with the Inuit and the habits borrowed from their culture that helped Peary and Henson survive in the Arctic for so many years.
+During that time they seized tons of iron-rich meteorite (not without controversy), mapped Greenland’s ice cap, and traveled deeper into the Arctic than any explorer had before them.
 Unfortunately, Henson’s success up north resulted in the failure of his marriage back home.
-He married his second wife, Lucy Ross, during a return visit in 1906, but his only son, Anauakaq, was born of an Inuit woman he met during his travels.
+He married his second wife, Lucy Ross, during a return visit in 1906, but his only son, Anaukaq, was born of an Inuit woman he met during his travels.

 After 17 years spent intermittently in the Arctic, there was one goal Peary and Henson had yet to accomplish: setting foot on the North Pole.
 They launched what would be their eighth and final effort to reach the frozen finish line in the summer of 1908.
-With the icebreaking vessel the Roosevelt in their command, the crew reached Ellesmere Island at Canada’s northern edge in February 1909.
-It was the job of 20-odd men to station food and supplies along the route before returning to camp while a smaller group made the full trek to the Pole.
-That core team included Robert Peary, four Inuits named Ooqueah, Ootah, Egingwah, and Seegloo, and Matthew Henson.
+In their custom-designed vessel, the Roosevelt, the crew set up camp on Ellesmere Island at Canada’s northern edge in the winter of 1908-1909.
+Here, Peary put his plans into action: he had developed a system for laying supplies along his route to the North Pole, so that he didn't need to carry so much gear.
+It was the job of 20-odd men to station food and equipment along the route before returning to camp, while Peary's group made the full trek to the Pole.
+That core team included Robert Peary, four Inuit assistants named Ooqueah, Ootah, Egingwah, and Seegloo; and Matthew Henson.
 "Henson must go all the way," Peary reportedly said while planning the expedition.
 "I can’t make it there without him."

-When Peary finally caught up, Henson greeted him saying, "I think I'm the first man to sit on top of the world."
-This did not sit well with Peary.
-The two remained on strained terms for the duration of their trip.
+Peary got busy making calculations of their geographical position, which would prove that the party had reached 90° North.
+If he was irate about Henson beating him to his life's goal, he didn't say so—but the two remained on strained terms for the duration of their trip.
 Henson later wrote: "From the time we knew we were at the Pole, Commander Peary scarcely spoke to me [...]
 It nearly broke my heart that he would rise in the morning and slip away on the homeward trail without rapping on the ice for me, as was the established custom."
 By the time the two of them made it back home, one of the most successful partnerships in the history of exploration had disintegrated.

 The controversy over who deserved of title of first person to reach the North Pole wasn’t limited to the two men.
 After returning to the States, they learned that another American, Frederick Cook, claimed to have beat them to the pole a year earlier.
 The photographic evidence Cook used to back up his assertion was eventually discredited, and in 1911 a Congressional Inquiry led to the official recognition of Peary’s achievement.
 (Today, Peary's claim to have reached the North Pole is still disputed.)

 Matthew Henson died on March 9, 1955 at 88 years old.
-His remains were initially buried in Woodlawn Cemetery in the Bronx, but he's since been laid to rest alongside Robert Peary in Arlington National Cemetery.
+His remains were initially buried in Woodlawn Cemetery in the Bronx, but he's since been laid to rest, according to his wishes, alongside Robert Peary in Arlington National Cemetery.